trwoodard/idracup/README.md

 Quickly send a boot or shutdown command with this Python script.
 The script will establish an SSH channel via which you send your command.

+Please note: if you have a hypervisor or OS running on your server, it is generally better to shutdown the server via the hypervisor.
+If the hypervisor is unresponsive or not installed, you can use this script to shut down the server.

 If you have issues running the script, be sure to install the requirements from requirements.txt

 For more information on iDRAC CLI commands,